My book review of 'Life Among the Savages' by Shirley Jackson

 Life Among the Savages

 However, I was intrigued to see that she is also a 'pitch-perfect chronicler of everyday family life' and I thought this book set in 1940s America was just brilliant.

-Family members are addressed by their position at the dinner table, and their role in the home, rather than remembering their names; and a husband who is present but never really of much use in addressing the demands of daily family life.
+Family members are addressed by their position at the dinner table, rather than by their names.
+The husband is present but never really involved in addressing the demands of daily family life.
 And there are rats in the cellar, disobedient imaginary friends and a house move to negotiate.